trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ![U2F Example](https://docs.crp.to/images/u2f-slot.jpeg)
 <br>Now you can register your security key by pressing button 1.
 But won't it type out my information while registering?
 No, while your device is flashing blue you can press the button to register and typing is disabled.
 Once your security key is registered you can log out and now you have a one touch login configured:<br>- Automatically type out and browse to login page (https://www.dropbox.com/login).<br>- Three second delay ensures login page has time to load, this can be increased if using slow internet connections.<br>- Username and password are entered in login field.<br>- Two second delay ensures security key page has time to load.<br>- U2F authentication completes automatically." %}

-Learn more about OnlyKey's implementation of FIDO2 / FIDO U2F [here.](https://docs.crp.to/features.html#universal-2nd-factor-authentication-u2f)

 #### Challenge-Response {#challenge-response}

 Challenge response is a form of authentication where an application sends a unique challenge and OnlyKey sends back an HMACSHA1 response.
 This response may be used for things like encryption of data which is used by software such as [KeePassXC](#keepassxc).
 OnlyKey flashes yellow when a challenge is received and user presses any button on OnlyKey to authorize the response.
 OnlyKey supports customizable "HMAC User Input Mode" which allows the user to select if button press is required for challenge-response.